fastfetch-cli/fastfetch-wiki/Logo-options.md

 * Both `--logo-width` and `--logo-height` must be specified.
 * This is by far the fastest image protocol.
 We suggest using it if supported by the terminal you use.
 * Known to work with wezterm (`png`, `jpg` and `webp`) and kitty (`png` only).
+* Note konsole is said to support `kitty` image protocol, it doesn't support `kitty-direct`.

 ## iterm

 The value of `--logo` is interpreted as the path to an image file.
 It is displayed using the iTerm graphics protocol.
 * Both `--logo-width` and `--logo-height` must be specified.
+* Known to work with wezterm ( `kitty-direct` is preferred ), iterm2 and konsole.

 ## chafa